rodneyosodo/bookish-rotary-phone-blog/blog3-12factor.md

 Yup, uses .env files

-Now since our board is wifi enable, we need to store our wifi passwords and mqtt credentials before we are ready to publish it on GitHub.
+Now since our board is wifi enabled, we need to store our wifi passwords and MQTT credentials before we are ready to publish them on GitHub.

 If your code like this:
 ```cpp